 History of Thanksgiving Feast

-From its humble beginnings nearly 400 years ago, the Thanksgiving holiday has undergone a huge number of changes throughout its history.
+When is Thanksgiving day?
+From its humble beginnings nearly 400 years ago, since the first Thanksgiving, this holiday has undergone a huge number of changes throughout its history.
 With this in mind, we’ll now take a look at the history of the Thanksgiving feast to show you all of the many ways in which this fantastic feast has changed.

 Exploring the Traditional Thanksgiving Feast

 Although every family tends to have their own favorite dishes and unique recipes, Thanksgiving is still the one national holiday in the United States where most people tend to eat the same meal.